-In order for sales data to be considered reliable it must contain a sales date, sales price, financing information, buyer and seller and any information detrimental to the transaction.
-Sales data is gathered by sending sales letters to both the buyer and seller of properties that the District knows changed ownership.
-Commercial sales are confirmed from the direct parties involved whenever possible.
-Confirmation of sales from local real estate appraisers, title companies and interested parties is considered helpful in qualifying a sale.
+In order for sales data to be considered reliable it must contain sales date, sales price, financing information, buyer and seller and any information detrimental to the transaction.
+Sales data was gathered by sending sales letters to both the buyer and seller of properties that the District knew changed ownership.
+Commercial sales were confirmed from the direct parties involved whenever possible.
+Confirmation of sales from local real estate appraisers, title companies and interested parties was helpful in qualifying a sale when available.

-Sales data is compiled and the properties are physically inspected.
-All data listed on the property record card is verified and updated as needed including building classification, building size, additions or added out buildings, condition of structures and any change in data or characteristics that would affect the value of the property.
-When all the variables of a sold property are identified and recorded, then the sale can be appropriately compared to similar properties.
+Sales data was compiled and the properties were physically inspected.
+All data listed on the property record card was verified and updated as needed including building classification, building size, additions or added out buildings, condition of structures and any change in data or characteristics that would affect the value of the property.
+When all the variables of a sold property were identified and recorded, then the sale could be appropriately compared to similar properties.

-A sale that has been properly analyzed may then be considered an "arms-length" transaction.
-Only arms-length transactions are used to estimate market value of other properties.
-Examples of reasons why sales may not be considered arms-length transactions are:
+A sale that has been properly analyzed was then considered an "arms-length" transaction.
+Only arms-length transactions were used to estimate market value of other properties.
+Examples of reasons why sales may not have been considered arms-length transactions are if:

-- Properties are acquired through foreclosures or auction. - Properties are sold between relatives. - The buyer or seller is under duress and may be compelled to sell or purchase. - Financing may be non-typical or below or above prevailing market rates. - Considerable improvements or remodeling have been done since the date of the sale and the appraiser is unable to make judgements on the property's condition at the time of the transaction. - Sales may be unusually high or low when compared with typical sales located in the market area.
-Some sales may be due to relocation or through divorce proceedings. - The property is purchased through an estate sale with the probability of special consideration given to the sale price. - The sale includes personal property that is difficult to value and separate from the sale price.
+• Properties were acquired through foreclosures or auction.

+- Properties were sold between relatives. - The buyer or seller was under duress and may have been compelled to sell or purchase. - Financing may have been non-typical or below or above prevailing market rates. - Considerable improvements or remodeling had been done since the date of the sale and the appraiser was unable to make judgements on the property's condition at the time of the transaction. - Sales were unusually high or low when compared with typical sales located in the market area.
+Some sales may have been due to relocation or through divorce proceedings.
+These outliers were not used. - The property was purchased through an estate sale with the probability of special consideration given to the sale price. - The sale included personal property that was difficult to value and separate from the sale price.